Anthony4044/MakeSoft-SOEN341_Project_F24/Sprint 2/activity_log.md

 -Implemented student signin with databse instead of csv

 **Comments/Notes:**
-Part not fully done, decided to stop, cuz I was really tired
+Part not fully done, decided to stop, because I was really tired

 ### 2024-10-15